Back to: LINQ Tutorial For Beginners and Professionals

 When you run the above code, you will get the following output as expected.

-How to Create and Use Own Comparer with LINQ OrderByDescending Method in C#?
+How do you create and use your own Comparer with LINQ OrderByDescending Method in C#?

 Creating and using our own Comparer with the LINQ OrderByDescending Method is also possible.
 We need to use the Second Overloaded version of the OrderByDescending Method, which takes the IComparer parameter.
 For a better understanding, please have a look at the below example.